proofzero/rollupid/docs/getting-started/auth-flow.md

 <figure><img src="../.gitbook/assets/13.png" alt=""><figcaption></figcaption></figure>

-From here, Rollup will use the client id provided to lookup your application details so your application name and branding information will be displayed.
+From here, Rollup will use the Client ID provided to lookup your application details so your application name and branding information will be displayed.
 If your application requires specific authorization scopes the user will then be presented with an authorization screen (example below).

 When completed the user will then be redirected back to your app using the "Redirect URL" set in the previous step.